The author is a guitarist and bassist with over 35 years of experience as a musician.

 - They are affordable.
-If you are beginner you probably aren’t ready or willing to drop a ton of cash on your first bass.
-For newbies looking at a four-string I recommended instruments in the $200 range.
-For a five-string you’ll be going a little higher, more like the $250-$300 range.
+If you are a beginner you probably aren’t ready or willing to drop a ton of cash on your first bass.
+For newbies looking at a four-string, I recommended instruments in the $200 range.
+For a five-string, you’ll be going a little higher, more like the $250-$300 range.

-- They are high-quality instruments: Of course you could spend a lot less, but remember you get what you pay for.
-All of the basses on my list have proven themselves as quality instruments, not just for beginners but for all level of bassist.
+- They are high-quality instruments: Of course, you could spend a lot less, but remember you get what you pay for.
+All of the basses on my list have proven themselves as quality instruments, not just for beginners but for all levels of bassists.
 Even if you have been playing a standard bass for a while and you’re now looking for your first five-string you’d do well to check these guitars out.

 - They sound good: This should go without saying, but you want a bass with an inspiring sound.
 Beginners who like the sounds coming out of their amp are more likely to pick up their instruments and practice, where a bass that sounds terrible will sit in the corner collecting dust.

 So, let’s get to it.
 Here are my top 5-string basses for beginners.